Introduction to RISC-V architecture Training Course

 Yocto Project

-28 HoursIn this instructor-led, live training located in Serbia, participants will learn how to develop a build system for embedded Linux using the Yocto Project.
+28 HoursIn this instructor-led live training in Serbia, participants will learn how to create a build system for embedded Linux based on Yocto Project.

-- Comprehend the foundational concepts of a Yocto Project build system, such as recipes, metadata, and layers.
+- Understand the fundamental concepts behind a Yocto Project build system, including recipes, metadata, and layers.

 - Build a Linux image and run it under emulation.

-- Reduce the time and energy required for building embedded Linux systems.
+- Save time and energy building embedded Linux systems.